DaanDekoningKrekels/ci-poc-TinySalinity/Workshop.md

 2. Select the correct COM port under "`Tools` > `Port`"
 3. Choose an example program in "`File` > `Examples` > `Examples for DOIT ESP32 DEVKIT V1` > `WiFi` > `WiFiScan`"
 4. Program the code to the ESP32 with the Upload button (&#10145;)
-5. Open the Serial Monitor via "`Tools` > `Serial Monitor`" and set the Baud-rate to 115200 baud
+5. Open the Serial Monitor via "`Tools` > `Serial Monitor`" and set the Baud-rate to "115200 baud"
 6. If you can see the nearby WiFi networks everything is working!